 Hint: If you wish, you can interpret T as a tree with a root.
-Then some vertex on the path that defines the diameter must be the highest in the tree (i.e., closest to the root).
+Let the pair of endpoints v_a and v_b define the diameter.
+Now imagine selecting a vertex v in T that is on the path that connects v_a and v_b .
+There can be many paths to leaves that exit v (and one more that goes to the root).
+What is special about the two paths from v to v_a and to v_b ?
 Other approaches might process T as an unrooted structure.